AstraExt/astra-monitor/README.md

 ### Screenshots:

-_NOTICE: The screenshots below are from an outdated version of the extension and may not reflect the current release._
+_**NOTE**: The screenshots below are from an outdated version of the extension and may not reflect the current release._

 #### High Customization Level
 <p align="center">